internetdrew/menu-nook-app/README.md

 So I've decided to build a platform that allows chef-driven restaurants — the types that already have photo and video they use on social media and know the value of that experience — to bring a multimedia experience to their menus.

+## The Challenge

+Providing media in this setting and having a stellar experience is tough.
+The guests might be in a place with horrible reception.
+Most apps I see in existence don't seem to manage this well (if they care at all).

+So the challenge I'm taking on here is high-performance even in subpar network conditions for a very excited (read: hungry) (and likely impatient) user.
+Performance isn't a nice to have here.
+It's differentiation.

+A few things I'm considering as I build:

+- Using modern image formats, compression, and responsive sizes to avoid loading massive images on small devices (something of a concern because if the restraurants have great photos, they'll likely have the largest file sizes for best quality)
+- Streaming formats for videos (HLS vs mp4)
+- Restrictions on videos.
+A short video is all you need to make a huge difference.
+Balancing the tradeoffs here is still cloudy but I will get there
+- Blurred placeholders (photo) and immediate posters (video) for a more engaging experience even in slow-loading scenarios
+- For audio, I need to explore a little more on file formats there.
+Needs to be lightweight and clear, but not overly done.
+Wondering if this might be a pleasant experience for those who have vision issues.
+While a screen-reader might do well for the text, voices and inflection could really elevate the experience for those users.
+- CACHE CACHE CACHE.
+This will likely rely heavily on caching to avoid refetches.
+- Progressive enhancement for SPEEEEED.
+The menu itself should be available instantly.
+That's already a big win.
+Handling media should be based on the user movement, not loading everything that might not ever get touched.
+- Gracefully failing.
+Particularly worried about this when it comes to video.
+Exploring options when I get here.
+- Offline caching.
+I've never done this before, but it seems the [Service Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) might be a massive help here.
+Shout out to web technologies!

+In all, the overall experience I want to build treats:

+- Text as primary
+- Media as an enhancement
+- Everything as on-demand

 ## Features

 - Add beautiful photos, engaging video, and nuanced audio to every item on your menu.